dportik/SuperCRUNCH/README.md

 **SuperCRUNCH** is a python toolkit for extracting, filtering, and manipulating nucleotide data. **SuperCRUNCH** uses sequence data downloaded directly from NCBI as a starting point, rather than retrieving sequences through an intermediate step (GenBank database releases and/or NCBI Taxonomy).
 Sequence sets are created based on designated lists of taxa and loci, offering fine-control for targeted searches. **SuperCRUNCH** also includes refined methods for orthology detection and sequence selection.
 By offering the option to select representative sequences for taxa or retain all filtered sequences, **SuperCRUNCH** can be used to generate interspecific supermatrix datasets (one sequence per taxon per locus) or population-level datasets (multiple sequences per taxon per locus).
 It can also be used to assemble phylogenomic datasets with thousands of loci. **SuperCRUNCH** is modular in design, is intended to be transparent, objective and repeatable, and offers flexibility across all major steps in constructing phylogenetic datasets.

+**SuperCRUNCH** is described in the following pre-print:

++ Portik, D.M., and J.J.
+Wiens.
+(2019) SuperCRUNCH: A toolkit for creating and manipulating supermatrices and other large phylogenetic datasets.
+BioRxiv, https://doi.org/10.1101/538728.

 ## Version

 The current release of **SuperCRUNCH** is v1.0.